onzfonz/comp227/src/content/3/en/part3c.md

     ...
 ```

-Given a malformed id as an argument, the <em>findById</em> method will throw an error causing the returned promise to be rejected.
+Given a malformed id as an argument, the `findById` method will throw an error causing the returned promise to be rejected.
-This will cause the callback function defined in the <em>catch</em> block to be called.
+This will cause the callback function defined in the `catch` block to be called.

-Let's make some small adjustments to the response in the <em>catch</em> block:
+Let's make some small adjustments to the response in the `catch` block:

 ```js
 app.get('/api/notes/:id', (request, response) => {